Ross Brown (politician)

-Ross Brown is a Green politician in Northern Ireland.
+Ross Brown is a Northern Irish academic, economist and former Green Party politician.
 He was elected as a shadow councillor to Belfast City Council in the 2014 election, and also stood as the party's candidate in the European Parliament election, 2014.

 He has an Economics degree from Queen's University Belfast and an American business qualification from Saint Anselm College in New Hampshire.